yulbax/FlatHashMap/README.md

 ## Implementation Notes

 - Uses `std::vector` for underlying storage
-- Bitwise AND operation for fast modulo (requires power-of-2 sizes)
+- Bitwise AND operation for fast modulo (size automatically scales to power-of-2)
-- Maximum probe distance limited to 256 to prevent infinite loops
 - Perfect forwarding for efficient key-value insertion